emc-mongoose/mongoose-storage-driver-hdfs/README.md

 Uses both `create` and `open` methods to obtain output and input streams

 ###### Concatenation

+Note: not supported as far as HDFS doesn't allow to concatenate to the new & empty destination object

 `concat(Path dst, Path[] srcs)` is invoked (doesn't return anything).